Software Engineering | Seven Principles of software testing

-- Testing shows presence of defects: The goal of software testing is to make the software fail.
+- Testing shows the presence of defects: The goal of software testing is to make the software fail.
 Software testing reduces the presence of defects.
 Software testing talks about the presence of defects and doesn’t talk about the absence of defects.
-Software testing can ensure that defects are present but it can not prove that software is defects free.
+Software testing can ensure that defects are present but it can not prove that software is defect-free.
 Even multiple testing can never ensure that software is 100% bug-free.
-Testing can reduce the number of defects but not removes all defects.
+Testing can reduce the number of defects but not remove all defects.

-- Exhaustive testing is not possible: It is the process of testing the functionality of a software in all possible inputs (valid or invalid) and pre-conditions is known as exhaustive testing.
-Exhaustive testing is impossible means the software can never test at every test cases.
-It can test only some test cases and assume that software is correct and it will produce the correct output in every test cases.
-If the software will test every test cases then it will take more cost, effort, etc. and which is impractical.
+- Exhaustive testing is not possible: It is the process of testing the functionality of the software in all possible inputs (valid or invalid) and pre-conditions is known as exhaustive testing.
+Exhaustive testing is impossible means the software can never test at every test case.
+It can test only some test cases and assume that the software is correct and it will produce the correct output in every test case.
+If the software will test every test case then it will take more cost, effort, etc., which is impractical.

-- Defect clustering: In a project, a small number of the module can contain most of the defects.
+- Defect clustering: In a project, a small number of modules can contain most of the defects.
 Pareto Principle to software testing state that 80% of software defect comes from 20% of modules.

-- Testing is context dependent: Testing approach depends on context of software developed.
+- Testing is context-dependent: The testing approach depends on the context of the software developed.
 Different types of software need to perform different types of testing.
 For example, The testing of the e-commerce site is different from the testing of the Android application.